MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/map-data.md

    > ![Map fields](media/map-fields.PNG)

-## To map to data from custom entities and fields by specifying Data mapping settings
+## To map data by specifying Data mapping settings

 1. Select the **Settings** button on the Customer Service Insights title bar and then select **Settings**.